wedesoft/www.wedesoft.de/_posts/2020-07-07-mealmaster.md

 eol          = [ CR ] LF
 ```

-The grammar uses several rules from the ABNF grammar:
+The grammar uses several rules from the ABNF standard:

 * **/** is used to specify alternative rules.
 * **VCHAR** stands for any printable character (except whitespace)